 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: b.
 Hydraulic Power Assisted Hydraulic Brakes with Accumulator Backup.
-Inspect for: 1) Visible seepage or leaks in the brake or hydraulic assist systems.
-2) a) Brake pedal reserve (distance from floor) upon one firm brake application (engine off, accumulator depleted). b) Brake pedal fade (test for at least one and a half minutes with the engine off).
-Firmly apply brake pedal and hold.
-3) Brake warning light illumination with ignition key in start position.
+Inspect for: 1) Visible seepage or leaks in the brake or hydraulic assist systems.2) a) Brake pedal reserve (distance from floor) upon one firm brake application (engine off, accumulator depleted). b) Brake pedal fade (test for at least one and a half minutes with the engine off).
+Firmly apply brake pedal and hold.3) Brake warning light illumination with ignition key in start position.
 Check to ensure brake failure warning light is not on during normal operation (with and without brakes applied).
 Any brake or hydraulic assist fluid is seeping or leaking.
 Brake pedal does not have at least a one and a half inch of reserve distance from floor.
 Pedal falls to floor (fades) when held down (engine off), indicating a brake system leak.
 Brake failure warning light does not activate when key is turned to the start position or stays on during normal operation.

-Procedures/Specifications Order repaired (or note) if: Out-of-Service If: 4) Power assist check: a) With engine off, apply the foot brake several times, and then hold the brake pedal down. b) Start the engine. c) The pedal should fall away, then push back, against your foot. d) Listen for engine drive belt squeal. e) Release brake pedal. f) Turn engine off. g) Depress brake pedal.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: 4) Power assist check: a) With engine off, apply the foot brake several times, and then hold the brake pedal down.b) Start the engine.c) The pedal should fall away, then push back, against your foot.d) Listen for engine drive belt squeal.e) Release brake pedal.f) Turn engine off.g) Depress brake pedal.
 Accumulator should hold enough pressure to allow two assisted brake applications.
 5) All brake hardware components inside bus for secure mounting, routing and condition, including: Power assist unit is malfunctioning (pedal does not fall away or push back).
 Engine drive belt is squealing.
 Accumulator will not hold enough pressure for two brake applications.
 Brake pedal assembly, push-rod, clevis or emergency brake control assembly is insecurely mounted; poorly routed; has loose, missing or worn hardware; or is damaged.
+(Continued on Next Page)

-A. INSIDE BUS 7.
-Hydraulic Brakes Procedures/Specifications Order repaired (or note) if: Out-of-Service If: a) Brake pedal assembly and rubber cover pad (if originally equipped). b) Emergency brake control assembly.
-6) Parking Brake Operation Rubber cover pad is worn, but not causing a slippery pedal condition.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: a) Brake pedal assembly and rubber cover pad (if originally equipped).
+Rubber cover pad is worn, but not causing a slippery pedal condition.
 Rubber cover pad is missing or badly worn.
 Any part of pedal and assembly is damaged, loose, missing or modified.
-Pedal has any type of extender block.
+Pedal has any type of extender block. b) Emergency brake control assembly.
 Emergency brake control is hard to operate or does not latch and release properly.
+6) Parking Brake Operation With parking brake applied and service brake released, apply engine torque by placing transmission selector in "D" and briefly accelerate the engine to approximately 1,200 RPM.
+Vehicle should not move forward.
 Vehicle moves forward upon applying engine torque with park brake applied and service brake released.